No898/42Prague/README.md

 C Piscine BSQ - not participate </br>

-succeeded mean it passed by 42 moulinette tips and more soon </br>
+Succeeded mean it passed by 42 moulinette</br>
+tips and more soon </br>

 C Piscine Exam 00 </br>